nixworks/public/news/2018/02/1/apple-inc-removes-the-telegram-messaging-service-from-its-ios-app-store-telegram-ceo-pavel-durov-says-apple-claims-inappropriate-content.md

 ### [2018-02-1](/news/2018/02/1/index.md)

 ##### Apple Inc.
 # Apple Inc. removes the Telegram messaging service from its iOS App Store.
 Telegram CEO Pavel Durov says Apple claims "inappropriate content" is available on the service.
+Many members of extremist groups used the program's security encryption features to avoid law enforcement.